Oh My Sister

-Oh My Sister is the debut studio album by female duo Soulhead and is first album with Sony Music Entertainment Japan.
+Oh My Sister is the debut studio album by female duo Soulhead and is their first album with Sony Music Entertainment Japan.
 The album reached #3 on the Oricon Weekly charts.

 Information

 The album was predominantly rap, R&B and hip-hop.
 It was released on CD and vinyl; the a-side's music videos for the album were later put on their DVD Oh My Sister Live & Clips, which was released in October 2003.
 The album was their highest charting album (coming in at #3).